panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 Clicking *Change ref* button changes `myRef` value to `10`.
 As result `watch()` invokes the callback and logs to console `'myRef changed'` message.

-More often than simple console logs you can invoke inside of the watcher different kinds of side effects &mdash; for example, initiate fetch requests.
+More often you can invoke inside of the watcher different kinds of side effects &mdash; for example, initiate fetch requests.

 ## 8. Conclusion